-- A physicist who oversees the dosimetrist and is also responsible for radiation protection and quality assurance.
+- Board certified medical physicists oversee the dosimetrists and are also responsible for radiation protection and quality assurance.

-- A dosimetrist that assists the radiation oncologist with the new eclipse treatment planning system by providing accurate calculations of radiation doses and establishes the optimal treatment plan for each specific patient.
+- Board certified medical dosimetrists assist the radiation oncologist with the Eclipse treatment planning system by providing accurate calculations of radiation doses and establishes the optimal treatment plan for each specific patient.

-- The radiation therapists work directly with patients to deliver daily radiation treatment as planned by the radiation oncologist and physics team.
-They are licensed by ARRT and IEMA and compassionately work with patients and their families to provide the utmost quality of care.
+- Highly skilled radiation therapists work directly with patients to deliver daily radiation treatment as planned by the radiation oncologist and physics team.
+They are licensed by the American Registry of Radiologic Technologists and Illinois Emergency Management Agency and compassionately work with patients and their families to provide the utmost quality of care.

-- The oncology certified registered nurse works closely with patients and family members to discuss concerns about treatments and possible side effects.
+- Oncology certified registered nurses work closely with patients and family members to discuss concerns about treatments and possible side effects.
 With advanced training and holistic patient treatment, the nurse at the Radiation Therapy Center of Morris Hospital is specially qualified to provide excellent patient care.